luisdiegogomez/MFEM-Example-11-Writeup/mfem_annotation_template.md

 ---

-*Based on `ex[N]p.cpp` from MFEM master branch.
+*Based on `ex11p.cpp` from MFEM master branch.
 Line numbers refer to the master version on GitHub at the time of writing and may shift slightly in other releases.*

 *Annotated by Siddhant Ranka and Luis Gomez, APMA 2560, 08 May 2026.*